 Frisco Depot Museum

-The Frisco Depot Museum (of Arkansas, there is also a similarly named organization in Oklahoma), based in Mammoth Spring, is housed in the town's restored 1886, Missouri Pacific brick depot.
-The organization provides display inside while a restored caboose sits beside the building.
-Admission to the museum, located within Mammoth Spring State Park, is free of charge although it is not open on Mondays.
+The Frisco Depot Museum (of Arkansas, there is also a similarly named organization in Oklahoma), based in Mammoth Spring, is housed in the town's restored 1886, Kansas City, Ft.
+Scott & Memphis Railway brick depot (the oldest such structure which still survives in the state).
+This system became part of the St. Louis-San Francisco Railway in 1901.
+As individual railroads go, the KCFtS&M comprised the largest part of the Frisco's modern network.
+For more reading about the history of this classic railroad please click here.
+The organization features displays inside while a restored wooden caboose sits beside the building, Frisco #1176.
+Admission to the museum, located within Mammoth Spring State Park, is free of charge although it is not open on Mondays and only on Tuesdays by appointment.
 For information and planning a visit they have a web page on the park's website.

 If you are interested in learning more about Arkansas train rides, Kalmbach Publishing/Trains Magazine releases their Tourist Trains Guidebook each year, which highlights most such destinations throughout the U.S. and Canada